planet-lia/lia-docs/content/getting-started.md

 ### Simulate a game

 Now it's time to send your bot John to battle.
 To make things fun let's battle it against itself!
-Again open up your terminal or GitBash and run the following command (if you encounter problems check our <a href="/common-problems/" target="_blank">Common problems</a> page):
+Again open up your terminal or GitBash and run the command from below (if you encounter problems check our <a href="/common-problems/" target="_blank">Common problems</a> page).
+Note that when you run the `play` command for the first time it has to download a few libraries for your bot and it might take a minute or two.
+Consecutive runs will be way faster.

 ```bash
 ./lia play John John